atticbat/JCBDemo/README.md

+My implementation relies on ansible package community.docker Here is a way to install it on your system:
+"
+>chmod og-rw ~/.netrc
+>ansible-galaxy collection install community.docker
+"

 To run: <sudo> ansible-playbook create_containers.yml
 	go on to input number of nodes you want (default 1000) To change node number: <sudo> ansible-playbook create_containers.yml